SatyaPrakash-Pradhan/SatyaPrakash-Pradhan.github.io/_pages/about.md

   - /about/
   - /about.html
 ---
-I am pursuing my Ph.D. in the School of Civil and Environmental Engineering at the Georgia Institute of Technology.
+I am pursuing my Ph.D. in the School of Civil and Environmental Engineering at Georgia Tech.

 My Background
 ------